 The 2007 Joint Declaration on Security Cooperation (JDSC) provides a foundation for wide-ranging cooperation on security issues between Australia and Japan, including in law enforcement; border security; counter-terrorism; disarmament and counter-proliferation of weapons of mass destruction; maritime and aviation security; peace operations and humanitarian relief operations.
 We have worked closely together in key defence operations, including in Iraq, East Timor, and Pakistan.

 The JDSC also established regular '2+2' talks between foreign and defence ministers.
-At the 7th 2+2 talks in Tokyo in 2017, Ministers welcomed the closer engagement between Japan and Australia and reaffirmed their commitment to further enhance both bilateral cooperation and trilateral cooperation between Australia, Japan and the United States.
+At the 8th 2+2 talks in Sydney in 2018, Ministers welcomed the closer engagement between Japan and Australia and reaffirmed their commitment to further deepening the Special Strategic Partnership between the two countries.
+They reiterated their determination to work proactively together and with the United States and other partners to maintain and promote a free, open, stable and prosperous Indo-Pacific founded on the rules-based international order.
 Previous outcomes of the 2+2 process include an Acquisition and Cross Servicing Agreement (ACSA) on defence logistics cooperation, which entered into force on 31 January 2013, and an Information Security Agreement on the sharing of classified information, which entered into force in March 2013.
 A revised ACSA was signed in January 2017 and came into force in September 2017.

 In 2014 the leaders of both countries elevated the Australia-Japan relationship to a 'Special Strategic Partnership'.
-In January 2017 Prime Minister Abe visited Australia and in January 2018 Prime Minister Turnbull visited Japan, deepening our bilateral ties in areas such as defence and counter-terrorism, supporting the signing of memoranda of understanding on sport, tourism and agriculture, and announcing the establishment of a Ministerial Economic Dialogue.
-Our Prime Ministers’ annual meetings are complemented by a host of regular Ministerial visits.
+In January 2018 then Prime Minister Turnbull visited Japan, and in November 2018 Prime Minister Abe visited Australia, deepening our bilateral ties..
+Our Prime Ministers' annual meetings are complemented by a host of regular Ministerial visits.

-Australia and Japan have jointly led efforts in support of the Nuclear Non-Proliferation Treaty, including the International Commission on Nuclear Non-Proliferation and Disarmament (ICNND) established in 2008, and the cross-regional Non-Proliferation and Disarmament Initiative (NPDI) established in 2010.
+Australia and Japan have jointly led efforts in support of the Nuclear Non-Proliferation Treaty, including as co-founders of the cross-regional Non-Proliferation and Disarmament Initiative (NPDI) established in 2010.
 Australia and Japan are also co-Chairs of the Friends of the Comprehensive Nuclear Test-Ban Treaty (CTBT) group.

 Australia and Japan are close partners in regional forums such as Asia Pacific Economic Cooperation (APEC) and the East Asia Summit (EAS).
 Australia supports Japan's aspiration to become a permanent member of the United Nations Security Council.
 Our 2011 Memorandum of Understanding on international development cooperation facilitates information exchange and cooperation in sectors such as education, health, food security and infrastructure.
+In 2016 we agreed to a 'Strategy for Cooperation in the Pacific' which outlined four areas for cooperation: effective governance; economic growth and sustainable development; security and defence cooperation; and diplomatic initiatives.
 As a close friend, Australia provided extensive assistance to Japan following the 2011 Great East Japan earthquake and tsunami, including specialised personnel, defence aircraft, and a donation of $10 million.
 Australia continues to support reconstruction of areas devastated by the disaster, including through programs funded by the Australia-Japan Foundation.

 Australia and Japan have agreed not to let our differences over whaling affect our close relationship.
-We discuss our differing perspectives on whaling through our engagement in the International Whaling Commission (IWC).
 Our wide-ranging common maritime interests include cooperation in Antarctica and safety-at-sea issues.